abuiles/ember-101/hands-on.md

   ),
 ~~~~~~~~

-The previous code does what we expect but to be honest is not great to
-read it, especially all those nested **&&'s**.
-As it turns out Ember
+Although the previous code does what we expect, it is not the most pleasant to read, especially with all those nested **&&'s**.
+As it turns out, Ember
-has a set of helper functions which can help us write the previous
+has a set of helper functions that will allow us to write the previous
 code in a more idiomatic way using something called computed property
 macros.

-They are a set of functions living under **Ember.computed.** and
+Computed property macros are a set of functions living under **Ember.computed.** that
-allows us to create computed properties in a more easy, readable and
+allow us to create computed properties in an easier, more readable and
 clean way.

-As an example let's take two computed property macros and write our
+As an example, let's take two computed property macros and write our
 **isValid** on terms of them:

 - [Ember.computed.and](http://emberjs.com/api/#method_computed_and)